Reviewed February 2021

 Sight Loss Shropshire (formerly Shropshire Voluntary Association for the Blind) was founded in 1922.
 It is a registered charity that helps and supports blind and visually impaired people of all ages in Shropshire and Telford and Wrekin.

 Sight Loss Shropshire is one of the national network of local charities for blind and visually impaired people that serve every part of the country.

 Sight Loss Shropshire’s aim is to improve the quality of life of visually impaired people of all ages who live in Shropshire, Telford and Wrekin.
-Our work includes the following:
+Our objectives are:

 Our Committee is drawn from all over Shropshire and Telford and Wrekin.
 Half of the Committee are themselves either blind or partially sighted, and therefore have real first-hand understanding of the challenges of living with visual impairment.

-Sight Loss Shropshire’s work is heavily dependent the services of local volunteers.
+Sight Loss Shropshire’s work is heavily dependent on the services of local volunteers.